softwaresaved/recipy-test/TestFrameworkDesign.md

 * Multiple invocations of functions from the same or multiple packages e.g. loading some data, filtering it, then saving it.
 * Different scripts for different versions of packages which may differ in terms of their input/output function names and arguments and input/output file formats.

-The script API allows for such tests as it places no restriction on the nature of either 'SCRIPT.py' or 'FUNCTION', so, for example, one can have:
+The script API allows for such tests as it places no restriction on the nature of either 'SCRIPT.py' or 'FUNCTION'.
+In particular, there is no 1-1 mapping between 'function' and functions that are logged by recipy.
+A single 'function' can result in a number of functions being logged by numpy (e.g. both 'loadtxt' and 'savetxt' for the 'load_and_savetxt' example).
+So, for example, one can have:

 ```
-python -m recipy run_numpy_as_opaque.py -f loadtxt -i data.csv
+python run_numpy_as_opaque.py -f loadtxt -i data.csv
-python -m recipy run_numpy.py -f load_and_savetxt -i data.csv -o result.csv
+python run_numpy.py -f load_and_savetxt -i data.csv -o result.csv
-python -m recipy run_numpy_matplotlib.py -f loadtxt -i data.csv -o plot.png
+python run_numpy_matplotlib.py -f loadtxt -i data.csv -o plot.png
-python -m recipy run_numpy1.11.1.py -f loadtxt -i data.csv -o plot.png
+python run_numpy1.11.1.py -f loadtxt -i data.csv -o plot.png
 ```

+There could be a 1-1 mapping between 'function' and Python functions in the test scripts e.g. 'load_and_savetxt' could be a function which invokes both 'loadtxt' and 'savetxt' in a 'run_numpy.py' test script.

+**Implementation**

+The test scripts can be quite simple, with a super-class provided to support commonality across them, particularly in respect of handling command-line arguments.

+Conditionals can handle the mapping between 'function' names and functions.
+Imposing a 1-1 mapping between 'function' names and functions in the test scripts would allow reflection to be used to invoke 'function' within the script, which, again, the super-class could handle.

 ### 3.2 Test cases specification